IPAMIA has established Durational Performance Project Tokyo (DPPT) for the future development of the archive since 2024 Jan.

-The project will involve a series of workshops, lectures, and exhibitions (performances) while researching related materials.
+The project has been involved a series of workshops, lectures, and exhibitions (performances) while researching related materials.

-DPPT will organised events in this project in cooperation with the art space PARA, Jimbocho and Contemporary Art Gally CHIKA, Ebisu, Tokyo.
+DPPT has organised events in this project in cooperation with the art space PARA, Jimbocho and Contemporary Art Gally CHIKA, Ebisu, Tokyo, also in public spaces,

-The members of DPPT as artists are Yamazaki Chihiro from Jungle Gym, Ishida Takahiro, Kitayama Seiko, Nakatani Naoki, Yamaoka Sakiko, and Hiraoka Nozomi, as a writer.
+The members of DPPT as artists are Yamazaki Chihiro, Ishida Takahiro, Kitayama Seiko, Yamaoka Sakiko

 Found member :